Sharya-2026/Data_cleaning-analysis-SQL/README.md

 * Listings without customer reviews
 * Top three most expensive listings in each neighbourhood

 This project showcases practical SQL skills commonly required for Data Analyst roles, including relational database design, business reporting, analytical query writing, and data exploration.
 It serves as a strong portfolio project demonstrating the ability to extract actionable insights from structured data using PostgreSQL.

+### AUTHOR AND CONTACT
+SHARYA FATIMA
+sharyafatima.2025@gmail.com